 Best Buy Co.
-(BBY), the largest U.S. consumer-electronics retailer, reported first-quarter profit that exceeded analysts’ estimates, helped by demand for smartphones.
+(BBY:US), the largest U.S. consumer-electronics retailer, reported first-quarter profit that exceeded analysts’ estimates, helped by demand for smartphones.

 “It would be a stretch to say Best Buy is on trajectory to beat and raise guidance,” Brian Sozzi, an independent analyst in New York, wrote today in a note.
 He rates the shares as underperform, equivalent to a sell rating, and said declining comparable-store sales were “worrying.”